 When packing several pairs of underwear into your bag, you don’t want them to take up too much space or weigh you down.

 The lightweight and compact design of the Icebreaker Women’s Merino 150 Siren Hipkini made it the most packable option.
 It is compressed easily and fits seamlessly into tight spaces.
+It was also the smallest when we folded it and measured the dimensions.

 How to Choose Women’s Hiking Underwear